saytat/Notebooks/visual_stories.md

 I crawl out among stones.
 Here and now."
 (Tomas Tranströmer) Only (n aftertaste?)  pale geaming of quiet images remain.
 Why try to capture -so stubornly - the vastness of landscapes in the measure of a few inches?

+2nd image:
+we used to dream of blue green sea.
+At eraly morning we would gaze hard at the distance trying to catch a hint of cobalt in the earthly - and to our young eyes, utterly ordinary -  colors of the Bay of Bengal.
+The lure of blue was the pull of distance.
+Here, everything was dusty and warm, even the sea.
+Elsewhere, the waters blue or green.

 Images from Heima (at home) by Sigur Rós will open the series.

 Poem by Tomas Tranströmer: